Sweet and salty is a dangerous flavor combination. Think chocolate-covered pretzels, kettle corn, salted caramels, trail mix, etc.

 I took a tip from Spoon Fork Bacon and bought cheesy popcorn from the grocery store.
-It is perfect for this popcorn mix, in all its artificially-flavored goodness.
+Although it is possible to make homemade cheese popcorn at home, this is by far the easier option.

 Money-saving tip: Pop your own popcorn kernels instead of using microwave popcorn.